Singapore says American leaked 14,200 HIV records

 - Washington state attorney general sues LuLaRoe clothing, accusing company of pyramid scheme

-The ministry said his partner, who headed the ministry’s National Public Health Unit from March 2012 to May 2013, had access to the confidential information.
+The ministry said it realized last May that Brochez “still had part of the records” from 2016 but they hadn’t been disclosed in any way.
+It said it lodged another police report and notified the affected individuals.

+The ministry said it was notified last Tuesday that “more information” could be in Brochez’s possession and that it had been disclosed online.

-Police are investigating and authorities are seeking help from foreign counterparts.
+Police are investigating and the authorities are seeking help from foreign counterparts.

+The ministry said it has put more safeguards in place to prevent information from being mishandled.
+Since September 2016, the downloading and decrypting of information from the HIV registry requires the approval of two people instead of one, it said.